By Farhad Husseinali Patni

 When the Messenger of God was asked as to who were his kith and kin, he replied:

 “He who loves them, loves me.
 He who hates them, hates me.
 None but a mumin loves Ali and none but a hypocrite hates Me.”

 It is said that in the days of the Prophet, mu’mins could not be distinguished from the hypocrites by anything, but their love for Ali.
 The Prophet ordained and exhorted his followers to love Ali, and God enjoined it as a duty on the Muslims in general.

 Imam Muhammad al-Baqir was asked to explain the meaning of the above verse (42:23).
 He explained it by saying,

 “It is the duty of every mumin to love us who are the Ahl al-Bayt, the kith and kin of Muhammad.”

-He further said, “He who loves us will again rise with us on the Day of Judgement.”
+“He who loves us will again rise with us on the Day of Judgement.”
 Again he said: “Religion is nothing but love.”
 God says: “He made you love your faith and adorned it in your hearts.”
 (49:7)

 In conclusion, the Ahl al-Bayt are the progeny of the Holy Prophet by direct descent, his kith and kin.
 Thus only the Panjetan Pak - the five holy ones - protected under the mantle of the Prophet Muhammad and the progeny of the Prophet Muhammad by direct descent, that is the rightful Imams including the Imam-e-Zaman, are the Ahl al-Bayt.